LeoLin6/SquirrelRobot/index.md

 My final milestone is the increased reliability and accuracy of my robot.
 I ameliorated the sagging and fixed the reliability of the finger.
 As discussed in my second milestone, the arm sags because of weight.
 I put in a block of wood at the base to hold up the upper arm; this has reverberating positive effects throughout the arm.
 I also realized that the forearm was getting disconnected from the elbow servo’s horn because of the weight stress on the joint.
 Now, I make sure to constantly tighten the screws at that joint.

 [![Third Milestone](https://res.cloudinary.com/marcomontalbano/image/upload/v1612574014/video_to_markdown/images/youtube--y3VAmNlER5Y-c05b58ac6eb4c4700831b2b3070cd403.jpg)](https://www.youtube.com/watch?v=y3VAmNlER5Y&feature=emb_logo "Second Milestone"){:target="_blank" rel="noopener"}
-# First Milestone

-My first milestone was setting up my raspberry pi and connecting the nessary camera component.
-I had to install Raspiberru pi imager on the SD card and plug it into the raspberry board, then it powered up.
-Next, because I didn't have a spare monitor, I had to set up VNC to remotely view and control my raspberry.
-Now I can control the raspberry from a window on my personal computer.

-Next, i want to test out object detection.
-So i went on nanonets, which is a AI training API website.
-They asked for 50 pictures of squirrels, and I learned that boxing(annotating) the squirrels in the pictures manually helps the model to be trained to identify squirrels.
-After the training is complete and tested for accuracy, I get a piece of python code that calls my unique nanonets model API.
-I can insert it anywhere in my python code and it will return me a json file stating where the squirrel is in the picture by coordinates.
-Nanonets has a tester itself, so I uploaded a squirrel picture I have not used before, and got a result with the squirrel annotated :)

 [![First Milestone](https://res.cloudinary.com/marcomontalbano/image/upload/v1612574117/video_to_markdown/images/youtube--CaCazFBhYKs-c05b58ac6eb4c4700831b2b3070cd403.jpg)](https://www.youtube.com/watch?v=CaCazFBhYKs "First Milestone"){:target="_blank" rel="noopener"}